MuhammadTanveerm/SigmaGitExpert/README.md

 # SigmaGitExpert
-This is the actual start of our  version contrel system journey (Github and git)
+This is the actual start of our  version contrel system journey (Github and git) we are onthe end of basic works